Windrose Cooking Guide: The Complete Recipe Book

 Sourcing the Ingredients

-Meat is everywhere, but specialized proteins require dangerous hunting trips.
-You have to hunt crabs along the shoreline, catch fish for fillets, and brave the miserable Swamp biome to hunt crocodiles for their tails.
-The swamp is an absolute nightmare to navigate, but crocodile meat is the foundation of the best strength boosting food in the game.
+Hunting: Meat is everywhere, but specialized proteins require dangerous trips.
+You have to harvest crabs along the shoreline and brave the miserable Swamp biome to hunt crocodiles for their tails.

-Once you conquer the starting islands and establish a proper farming plot, you can start cooking the good stuff.
-These rare meals last for 30 minutes and provide massive stat spikes that fundamentally change how your character performs in combat.
+The mid-game diet.
+Once you build the Cutting Table, you can craft these dishes.
+They last for a full 30 minutes and provide solid +10 stat spikes that fundamentally change how your character performs in combat.

 This is the pinnacle of pirate gastronomy.
-Epic quality foods require rare ingredients sourced from the most dangerous biomes, but they grant an absurd +20 to their respective combat stats.
-If you are taking on a massive stronghold, you absolutely must cook these.
+Once you build the Cookware Shelf and the Supplies Rack, you unlock these endgame feasts.
+They require rare ingredients sourced from the Swamps, but they grant an absurd +20 to their respective combat stats for 30 minutes.

 Liquid Courage and Combat Elixirs